Pages

 Thus, if God is the beginning, he must evolve first from simple to complex.
 Seeds turn into trees, cells into humans, celestial elements into galaxies, and back to their "atomic" origins.
 If he has magical powers and created himself, then particle materials and building instructions must both exist first before he can create himself.
 Something has to come first - it's either god, materials, or instructions.
 If he popped out from nothing, then he contradicts the Single Theory of Everything.

-Also, no one can create something material without some materials at hand.
-This is The Zizo Effect (what zips in must zips out).
-Furthermore, no one can create anything without anything at hand.
-So to create god, something or maybe nothing or both must come first before him.
-If God has a beginning, then God has a source of origin, even a birthdate, a birthplace, or a family?
-But if God has no beginning and no end and has existed always, then it defies the Law of Originemology, the Law of Exponential Growth and Logarithmic Decay, and the Zizo Effect.
-Either his Existance is true or the Laws are false or vice versa But The Laws provides true concrete evidence while his Existance provides no evidence at all.
+But if God has no beginning and no end and infinitely existed, then it defies the Law of Originemology, the Law of Exponential Growth and Logarithmic Decay, and the Zizo Effect.
+Either his Existance is true or the Laws are false or vice versa But the Laws provides true concrete evidence while his Existance provides no evidence at all.
 Where is God?
 If God is nowhere to be found, therefore, God doesn't exist.
 The discipline that studies the roots or source of origin of everything and everyone is called Originemology

 Thus, the notion of God is an enduringly imaginary construct.
 Despite its persistence in human discourse, no empirical evidence or concrete object beyond the confines of the mind substantiates God’s abstract nature.
 This presents a Codexation Dilemma: God defies association with anything in the natural world.
 The inherent physical identities and properties of natural phenomena clash with the divine persona and supernatural attributes attributed to God.
 It is an Identity Crisis—a tension between the conceptual and the corporeal.